observIQ/bindplane-agent/README.md

 </center>

-observIQ OpenTelemetry Collector is observIQ’s distribution of the [OpenTelemetry collector](https://github.com/open-telemetry/opentelemetry-collector).
+observIQ Distro for OpenTelemetry Collector is observIQ’s distribution of the [OpenTelemetry collector](https://github.com/open-telemetry/opentelemetry-collector).
 It provides a simple and unified solution to collect, refine, and ship telemetry data anywhere.

 ## Benefits